jnozzi/cocoadev.com/markdown/HelpWithRadioButtons.md

 ----

-To get more rows, hold down the option key and resize the General/NSMatrix (making it higher), new rows will appear, as space permits.
+To get more rows, hold down the option key and resize the NSMatrix (making it higher), new rows will appear, as space permits.

-To change the tag, double click the General/NSMatrix, which should select the cell, open the Info utility window and at the attributes pane there is a text field where you can enter the tag (the title of this Info panel should be General/NSButtonCell).
+To change the tag, double click the NSMatrix, which should select the cell, open the Info utility window and at the attributes pane there is a text field where you can enter the tag (the title of this Info panel should be NSButtonCell).

 ----